Grief: In those with neurodevelopmental disorders

 An important aspect of supporting the processing of grief for those with neurodevelopmental disorders is narrative and storytelling, as this can help individuals understand death and loss and express their grief at a level appropriate to their own understanding.
 Moreover, another important aspect of support is family involvement where possible, which should focus on promoting inclusion in events before and after the loss (e.g. visiting hospital to see a dying relative, attending the funeral, being able to visit the grave, etc.) and ensuring individuals have information about these events provided to them at their level of understanding and their choices respected, such as whether or not they want to attend a funeral service.
 By having the involvement of family and friends in an open and supporting dialogue with the individual, being mindful of the double taboo of death and disability, it helps individuals with neurodevelopmental disorders to process, understand, and feel included.
 However, if those supporting the individual are not properly educated on how those with different neurodevelopmental profiles process, understand, and express grief, their involvement may not be as beneficial than those who are aware of the potential differences, and ultimately may prove harmful in areas beyond practical support.
 Furthermore, the importance of the family unit is very crucial in a socio-cognitive approach to bereavement counseling; in this approach the disabled individual has the opportunity to see how those around them handle the loss and have the opportunity to act accordingly by modeling and mirroring behavior.
 This approach also helps the individual know that their emotions are acceptable, valid, and normal.

+Lastly, in terms of grieving non-death loss in relation to neurodevelopmental conditions, specifically autism and ADHD, current research suggests that those receiving a diagnosis in adulthood may experience physical, social, and emotional reactions within an oscillating cycle of grief, relief, and (self-)belief.